Skip to content

 Instructions

-• Cook spinach according to package directions on the stove.
+• Cook and drain spinach.
+Cook 8 ounces spinach according to package directions on the stove.
 Allow to cool and squeeze it dry in a cheese cloth or paper towel.

-• Combine all of the ingredients in a medium size bowl.
+• Combine and chill.
+Combine 16 ounces sour cream, 1 cup mayo, 1 packet Knorr vegetable mix, 8 ounces water chestnuts, 2-4 green onions and cooked spinach in a medium size bowl.
 Mix until smooth.
-Season to taste.
+Season to taste with salt and pepper.
 Refrigerate for 1 hour (up to overnight) to allow the flavors to come out.

-• When ready to serve, hallow out the center of the bread bowl by cutting a large circle along the top of the bread.
+• Hollow out bread.
+When ready to serve, hollow out the center of the bread bowl by cutting a large circle along the top of the bread.

-• Remove the bread from the center and slice into smaller pieces to use for dipping.
+• Add sliced bread to platter for dipping.
+Remove the bread from the center and slice into smaller pieces to use for dipping.

-• Place dip inside of the bread bowl when you're ready to serve.
+• Place dip in bread bowl.
+Place dip inside of the bread bowl when you're ready to serve.

 Notes